skarlekar/fargate-patterns/README.md

 - Deploy your service in a Fargate Task
 - Open ports for two-way communication in the Task and Container
 - Create an ECS Service to wrap around the Fargate Task.
-- Attach an Application Load Balancer in front of the Fargate Service .
+- Attach an Application Load Balancer in front of the Fargate Service.
 - Register an auto-scaling target with rules on when to scale out your service and when to scale it in.

 ![enter image description here](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-container-pattern.png)